Comfort is the key to enjoying your bike rides. We've tracked down and tried the best women's bike shorts so you don't have to waste money on rubbish.

 These shorts are well suited to those of you looking something to offer a little more length.
 The 3/4 padded tights have a lot of padding and coverage that makes them great for winter months.
 The padding is placed in all the right places.

 The range of movement doesn’t feel quite as free as with the shorter shorts but that’s to be expected given the coverage they provide.
-If you ride long distances over uneven ground, the padding is absolutely perfect.
+If you ride long distances over uneven ground, the padding is absolutely perfect, especially when coupled with a saddle for long rides.
 Cycling tights are great for cold climates and wet conditions and these are a really good option for the colder months.

 4. Beroy Women’s 3D Gel Padded Bike Shorts